missing-user/barnes-hut/README.md

 ### Sprint 2: Definition of "done"

-- [x] Add the ability to specify parameters like the initial conditions, timestep size, simulation duration etc. in either a configuration file or as command line parameters.
+- [x] Add the ability to specify parameters like the initial conditions, timestep size, simulation duration, etc. in either a configuration file or as command line parameters.
 - [x] Implement appropriate access control modifiers for functions and variables.
-- [x] Apply apropriate usage of references and pointers for optimal memory allocation.
+- [x] Apply appropriate usage of references and pointers for optimal memory allocation.
 - [x] Add the ability to visualize the dynamics of the simulation in 3D space.
-- [x] Abstract the interaction function of the bodies (and add an example of how to use it, e.g. gravity potential and coloumb potential)
+- [x] Abstract the interaction function of the bodies (and add an example of how to use it, e.g. gravity potential and Lennard Jones potential)
-- [x] Abstract the space dividing function
+- [x] Abstract the space-dividing function
 - [x] Clean up and refactor the code
 - [x] Create a Second Order Integrator for the Barnes-Hut Simulation
 - [x] Create an Interactive GUI for the Simulation